Speaking

 Beyond The Presentation...
 The Implementation Phase

-"A great presentation sparks insight—implementation is what turns it into impact."
+"A great presentation sparks insight.
+Implementation is what turns it into impact."

-While her roots are in aviation, her reach is global, and her ability to connect transcends borders.
-Whether she's addressing a departmental team or delivering a talk to a broader audience, Gina knows how to connect with people who take performance and safety seriously.
+Whether she's addressing a departmental team or delivering a talk to a broader audience, Gina knows how to connect with people who take communication systems and safety seriously.

 Gina M. Longo - Master Virtual Presenter Certificate.